deekob/scratchpad/README.md

 - add some error handling to your function
 - try changing the request to accept JSON payload instead of a query string parameter hand deserialise it
-- Inpect the yml file and see it is completely SAM compliant - try and use SAM on the command line to deploy it.
+- Inpect the .yml file and see it is completely SAM compliant - try and use SAM on the command line to deploy it.

 ### Tear Down
-- Login to AWS console -> CLoudFormation
+- Login to AWS console -> CloudFormation
 - Select ```Cloud9-debug-demo``` -> Actions -> Delete Stack